lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **August 2026** – I visited the Department of Mechatronics Engineering at CEFET–MG, Divinópolis, Brazil, to collaborate with [Prof. Valter Leite](https://scholar.google.com.br/citations?user=uIMFn2cAAAAJ&hl=en) as part of our research project (Grant No. APQ-05551-25), funded by FAPEMIG.
+During my visit, I also delivered the seminar “Cyber-Physical Systems Security: A Control-Theoretic Perspective.”

 - **August 2026** - Our paper [*Output-Feedback Control with Transient Performance Guarantees under DoS Attacks*](https://doi.org/10.1016/j.ifacsc.2026.100440) has been published in the IFAC Journal of Systems and Control.
 This work is one of the outcomes of PhD student José Fabiano Moreira’s research visit to the UK.

 - **June 2026** - From 23–25 June, I attended the 15th International Conference on Control in Newcastle, organised by the United Kingdom Automatic Control Council (UKACC) and the ACE Network.